MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P5-Adding-Bar-Button-Items/content.md

 The basic interface of our app is nearly finished!
 Only one more step to go and then we are on to implementing our app's logic.

-## Introducing Bar Button Items
+# Introducing Bar Button Items

 *Bar button items* are special buttons that function the same way as normal buttons, but can be placed inside a navigation bar.

 ![image showing bar button items](./images/barButtonItem.png)

-In **Make School Notes** we want our users to be able to add new notes, remove old notes, and edit the content or title of any note.
+In Make School Notes we want our users to be able to add new notes, remove old notes, and edit the content or title of any note.
 To enable our note adding and editing functionality (we will add note removal in a later tutorial), we are going to use three bar button items :

-  1. A **+** button on the top right of the *Notes Scene* so that users can add new notes.
+  1. A **+** button on the top right of the *List Notes View Controller* so that users can add new notes.
-  2. A **Save** button on the top right of the *Display Note View Controller Scene* so that users can save their changes after modifying or creating a note.
+  2. A **Save** button on the top right of the *Display Note View Controller* so that users can save their changes after modifying or creating a note.
-  3. A **Cancel** button on the top left of the *Display Note View Controller Scene* so that users can discard their changes after modifying a note.
+  3. A **Cancel** button on the top left of the *Display Note View Controller* so that users can discard their changes after modifying a note.

-Before adding bar button items to a navigation bar, we must first ensure that the navigation bar has a *Navigation item*.
-Notice that the *Notes View Controller* contains a Navigation item (which was created by default when we added the navigation controller) and that the *Display Note View Controller* does not.
+Before adding bar button items to a navigation bar, we must first ensure that the navigation bar has a *navigation item*.
+Notice that the *Notes View Controller* contains a navigation item (which was created by default when we added the navigation controller) and that the *Display Note View Controller* does not.

 ![image showing navigation item](./images/navigationItem.png)

-Let's add a Navigation item to the *Display Notes View Controller* now.
+Let's add a Navigation Item to the *Display Notes View Controller* now.

-> [action] Drag a *Navigation item* from the Object library to the *Display Notes View Controller* in your storyboard.
+> [action] Drag a *Navigation Item* from the Object library to the *Display Notes View Controller* in your storyboard.

 Great!
 Now that both of our view controllers have Navigation items, we can easily add our bar button items.

-> [action] Select the *Notes View Controller* from the Document Outline and drag a *Bar Button Item* from the Object library to the right side of the navigation bar.
+> [action] Select the *List Notes View Controller* from the Document Outline and drag a *Bar Button Item* from the Object library to the right side of the navigation bar.
 >
 ![image showing how to add bar button item](./images/add-barButtonItem.png)